Virtual Immortality – God, Evolution, and the Singularity in Post- and Transhumanism: Reviews

 In his review, Tobias Bieseke addressed how the book approached technical visions of transcending death by bringing together religious, philosophical, and speculative concepts.
 Bieseke noted that the author presented the interplay between theology and science as essential, with a particular attention to "the concept of virtuality as a fantastic space of possibility."
 The reviewer observed that the text set out a balanced view of post- and transhumanist theories, and that Krüger stressed both their potential appeal and their questionable assumptions.

-Judith M. Bodendörfer described the book as an in-depth intellectual history and commended its revised English edition for broader relevance, and discussed its engagement with post- and transhumanist concepts through a analysis of modern ideas about progress and immortality.
+Judith M. Bodendörfer described the book as an in-depth intellectual history and commended its revised English edition for broader relevance, and discussed its engagement with post- and transhumanist concepts through an analysis of modern ideas about progress and immortality.
 Bodendörfer cited the work's attention to historical reception and interpretation and noted how it uncovered religious and philosophical underpinnings that shape contemporary thought.
 She also remarked on the accessible, entertaining style and included a "helpful 'who is who'" of the thinkers discussed.
 Bodendörfer wrote: "I am convinced that it will prove to be a standard work in its field."

 Czech religious scholar, Zuzana Marie Kostićová, described the book as an interesting and up-to-date examination of transhumanism and posthumanism.
 Kostićová stressed how Krüger presented the ideas of key thinkers and traced their roots in both secular and religious contexts.
 She appreciated how Krüger showed that concepts like technological utopia and mind-upload had precedents stretching from Christian theology through Enlightenment thought to modern media theory.
 Kostićová also pointed out that while the author acknowledged the religious components in transhumanism and posthumanism, he avoided classifying them outright as a religion, instead situating them in a broader historical and philosophical framework.

 Sarah Perez and Bastiaan van Rijn praised Krüger's book for its extensive coverage of trans- and posthumanist thought.
 Perez and van Rijn noted that Krüger presented a thorough historical and cultural context.
 They saw value in the comparisons drawn between posthumanism and religious concepts.
 They pointed out that Krüger investigated how virtuality, immortality, and technology intersect.
 The reviewers also mentioned that Krüger highlighted parallels to religious traditions without labeling posthumanism as a religion.
 Perez and van Rijn appreciated the book's critical stance on the movement's potential social and ethical blind spots.